trevorgross/trevorgross.github.io/_posts/2022-12-17-hudexchange-bug.md

 layout: post
 title: 'Execute arbitrary JavaScript on hudexchange.info'
 ---
+A few months ago, I discovered a bug in the search results page on <https://www.hudexchange.info/>.
+The bug allows execution of arbitrary JavaScript on the page.
+I reported this bug in detail through the contact mechanism on the site on September 22, 2022.

 [HUD Exchange](https://www.hudexchange.info/) is an official website of the Department of Housing and Urban Development.
 It has mostly reference and training materials for people and organizations implementing HUD programs.

-A few months ago, I discovered a bug in the site's search results page.
-The bug allows execution of arbitrary JavaScript on the page.
-I reported this bug in detail through the contact mechanism on the site on September 22, 2022.

 ## Demo
 This `fetch()`es my commit info from Github and parses it, then alerts my name.